dental retainers

 Types of Retainers

-• Clear Retainers.
 A comfortable, thinner alternative to the other types of dental retainers, clear retainers are typically made using clear plastic or polyurethane.
-They fit perfectly around the teeth and are often used by orthodontists for short-term maintenance (of up to 1 year).
+They fit perfectly around the teeth and are often used by orthodontists.

-• Bonded Retainers.
 These retainers may also be called fixed or permanent retainers as they are permanently attached to the backside of the front teeth.
-They are made from copper, titanium, or nickel and cannot be removed.
+They are made from metal like stainless steel/titanium and cannot be removed.
 One of the main benefits of a bonded retainer is that they allow patients to be discreet and are perfect for younger patients as they don’t need to remember to replace the retainer after eating or brushing and flossing.

 Proper Care and Wear of Retainers